This is a small installable skill for turning X bookmarks into GitHub inbox work.

 - Reads your own bookmarks with

-GET /2/users/:id/bookmarks. - Creates one Linear issue per new bookmark.
+GET /2/users/:id/bookmarks. - Creates or reuses one GitHub issue per new bookmark.

-- Stores Linear issue identifiers and URLs for captured bookmarks.
+- Stores GitHub issue numbers and URLs for captured bookmarks.

 - Leaves X bookmarks untouched in v1.